MSCA-DN-Digital-Finance/stablecoin-onchain-data/README.md

 - Full historical events for both the 3pool LP token and the pool itself :
     - Activity on LP token (mints burns and liquidity transfers)
     - Activity on the pool (Token swaps)
+- An address of all active LP addresses (> 100 LP historical flow):
+    - Distinction between EOAs and smart contracts for LP monitoring

 ## Uniswap (Ethereum) — Concentrated liquidity stablecoin pools + liquidity distribution